 Térèse and her manipulative mother prove to be worthy adversaries for Filippo.
 Accustomed to interrogating people and conducting forensic investigations, he fails with his technocratic approach in the face of the villagers’ deep sorrow.
-Also, he seems to be drawn to mysterious Térèse.
+Also, he seems to be drawn to the mysterious Térèse.

 In search of a solution to the mysterious case, he gets drawn into the village’s collective grief and a series of seemingly miraculous events that make him doubt his calling as a priest and a human being.